nkeller1/aetna_qe/README.md

 1. I (mostly) stuck to testing the 'By Search (s)' parameter for edge case and additional testing since most of the acceptance criteria revolved around the 's' parameter.
 2. While it seems like performance testing outside of the acceptance criteria, it would be a good idea.
 3. I chose not to use VCR at this time as I wanted to test calls in action and didn't think I would even come close to the 1000 per day limit.
 VCR is usually a gem I make part of my standard library.
+4. I followed a typical git workflow with commit and branch histopry rather than commiting to main.

 # QA API Code Test